Private Project

 Director Statement

-At the heart of the story lies the profound sense of loneliness and isolation experienced by a migrant who finds himself without anyone to share his native language with.
-Through the intimate medium of letters, the main characters forge a connection as they reflect on the circumstances that compelled them to leave their communities, devastated by relentless droughts.
-Through voice-overs in Mixtec (an Indigenous language) their correspondence is brought to life.
+At the heart of this story lies the profound sense of loneliness and isolation experienced by a migrant who finds himself without anyone to share his native language with.
+Through the intimate medium of letters, the main characters develop a connection as they reflect on the circumstances that forced them to leave their communities, devastated by relentless droughts.
+Their correspondence is expressed through voice-overs in Mixtec (an Indigenous language from Mexico).

 Climate change and environmental crisis are central elements of the narrative.
 Thus, we always considered sustainability as essential to our film making approach.
-We worked with existing locations, props, and wardrobe, and "gleaned" images to shape the story.
+We therefore worked with existing locations, props, and wardrobe, and "gleaned" images to shape the story, avoiding the construction of sets, the purchase of props or wardrobe or the use of energy for lights.
+We opted for a minimal crew, limiting travel and walking to locations.

-Throughout the production, we meticulously monitored our carbon footprint, employing the ALBERT carbon calculator tools and undertook measures to offset our final footprint, ensuring that our impact remained minimal.
-The final overall carbon footprint of this production is less than one tonne of CO2, a remarkable achievement when compared to both mainstream and low-budget independent productions.
+Throughout the production, we monitored our carbon footprint, employing the ALBERT carbon calculator tools.
+The final overall carbon footprint of this production is less than one tonne of CO2, a remarkable achievement when compared to both mainstream and even low-budget independent productions.

-Through this film, we want to initiate conversations about the interconnections between climate change, surveillance, migration, and the Indigenous experience.
-It is my hope that this cinematic exploration serves as a catalyst for empathy, and a renewed commitment to safeguarding our planet for generations to come.
+Through this film, we want to initiate conversations about the interconnections between climate change, surveillance, migration, and the possible consequences for Indigenous livelihoods, languages, and cultural heritage.